Bayesian Variational Inference for Mixed Data Mixture Models: Theory

 \section{Theory}

-This section is dedicated to examining the convergence of the proposed CAVI algorithm to the true, data generating parameters $\{\pi_k^{*}, \mu_k^{*}, \Lambda_k^{*}, \{\psi_{k,g}^{*}\}_g\}_k$ as the sample size $n$ tends to infinity, assuming the data have been generated according to~\Cref{eq: likelihoodVIzintegratedout}.
+This section is dedicated to examining the convergence of the proposed CAVI algorithm to the true, data generating parameters $\{\pi_k^{*}, \mu_k^{*}, \Lambda_k^{*}, \{\psi_{k,g}^{*}\}_g\}_k$ as the sample size $n$ tends to infinity, assuming the data have been generated according to~\Cref{eq: likelihoodVIzintegratedout} and the component parameters $\{\mu_k^{*}, \Lambda_k^{*}, \{\psi_{k,g}^{*}\}_g\}_k$ are pairwise distinct.
 For ease of presentation we assume there is $p=1$ categorical variable with $d$ categorical values.
 We also assume $d$ and $K$, the number of components $K$ is correctly specified, so $\pi_k^{*} > 0, \sum_{k=1}^{K} \pi_k^{*}=1$ and $\psi_{k,g}^{*} > 0, \sum_{g=1}^{d} \psi_{k,g}^{*}=1$ for $1 \leq k \leq K$ and $1 \leq g \leq d$.
-Our approach follows that of \cite{BoWang2006}, who developed convergence results for a CAVI algorithm for a Gaussian mixture model.
-In particular, we extend Theorem 1 of \cite{BoWang2006} to the case of mixed type data involving mixtures of Gaussian distributed continuous data and categorical data that are conditionally independent within each mixture.
+In recent years, a number of works have developed general theory to study the convergence of the optimal variational posterior from a frequentist perspective.
+These include studies on consistency of point estimators including \citep{Pierre2020, Pati2018, Yang2020, Zhang2020}, as well as Bernstein-von-Mises type theorems including \cite{Zhang2024} and \cite{Blei2019}.
+While these provide powerful general frameworks, they often require conditions that are difficult to verify in our setting.

+Instead, we build upon the approach of \cite{BoWang2006}, which allows for a direct analysis of the actual CAVI output.
+We extend Theorem 1 of \cite{BoWang2006} on consistency of the posterior mean to the case of mixed type data with likelihood \Cref{eq: likelihoodVIzintegratedout}, and further establish a contraction rate for the limiting CAVI variational posterior.
+Our approach relaxes a requirement in \cite{BoWang2006} that the responsibilities $r_{ik}$ and its derivatives converge uniformly as functions of $x_i$.
+Instead we use a dominated convergence condition (Lemma D.4 in the supplement) which is much easier to verify.